'Systemic racism' a lazy claim, police union says

 But RNZ in March revealed police had split with Waikato University's Te Puna Haumaru (Institute for Security and Crime Science) over the research.

-Police then told RNZ said an independent panel overseeing the project would commission the next phases of research.
+Police then told RNZ an independent panel overseeing the project would commission the next phases of research.

 Police Minister Poto Williams said police had initiated some self-reflective research into unconscious bias.